tulsawebdevs/django-multi-gtfs/README.rst

 In Code
 +++++++
-*multigtfs* is composed of Djangp models that implement GTFS, plus helper methods for importing and exporting to the GTFS format.
-Where GTFS relates objects through IDs (such as Stop IDs for stops, *multigtfs* uses ForeignKeys.
+multigtfs is composed of Django models that implement GTFS, plus helper methods for importing and exporting to the GTFS format.
+Where GTFS relates objects through IDs (such as Stop IDs for stops), multigtfs uses ForeignKeys.

-*multigtfs* includes a Feed object, which is not part of GTFS.
+multigtfs includes a Feed object, which is not part of GTFS.
 This is used to include several feeds in the same file without collisions.
 These can be feeds from different agencies, or different versions of a feed from the same agency.
 The object has a helper method, ``in_feed``, that is sometimes useful